C1Di2zy/LiRMTest-ES/README.md

 > Several coefficients are bounded experimental parameters rather than universal LiDAR sensor constants.
 They are selected to preserve labels, produce monotonic severity changes, and keep transformations reproducible.

-## Metamorphic Testing Principle

-Let \(c\) be an original point cloud, \(\gamma\) an extreme-environment transformation, and \(P\) a 3D object detector.
-LiRMTest-ES generates a follow-up point cloud

-\[
-c' = \gamma(c).
-\]

-Because the transformation changes the sensing condition rather than the scene semantics, the ground-truth objects remain unchanged.
-The predictions \(P(c)\) and \(P(c')\) should therefore satisfy a predefined consistency relation.
-A substantial violation indicates a potential perception defect.

-In practice, LiRMTest-ES evaluates consistency using object-detection metrics instead of requiring exact equality between two sets of predicted boxes.

 ## Supported Experimental Setting

 ### Dataset